immanencenow/dsp/03-command_line.md

 ###Q1.
 Cheat Sheet of Commands

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-cd ../../otherdirectory navigates up directories to specific folders mkdir makes a new directory touch creates a new empty file with specified name cat file1.txt >> file2.txt appends standard output of file1 to file2 sort file.txt uniq only gives the unique members sorted grep Word file.txt prints instances including Word within file, -i option is case insensitive grep –R Word dir/dir looks recursively for Word anywhere in the directory, -Rl option to only give file names and not instances of Word sed ‘s/word1/word2/g’ file.txt replaces every instance of word1 in every line with word2 alias function2="function1" allows you to type function2 for the function1 command nano file.txt opens a new text file within nano
+`cd ../../otherdirectory` navigates up directories to specific folders `mkdir` makes a new directory
+`touch` creates a new empty file with specified name
+`cat file1.txt >> file2.txt` appends standard output of file1 to file2
+`sort file.txt uniq` only gives the unique members sorted
+`grep Word file.txt` prints instances including Word within file, -i option is case insensitive
+`grep –R Word dir/dir` looks recursively for Word anywhere in the directory, -Rl option to only give file names and not instances of Word
+`sed ‘s/word1/word2/g’` file.txt replaces every instance of word1 in every line with word2
+`alias function2="function1"` allows you to type function2 for the function1 command
+`nano file.txt` opens a new text file within nano

 ---

 ###Q2.
 List Files in Unix

 What do the following commands do:
+`ls`      displays contents of a directory
+`ls -a`   displays all contents of a directory, including hidden ones
+`ls -l`   displays contents of a directory in long format
-`ls      displays contents of a directory`
+`ls -lh`  displays contents of a directory in long format with file sizes in K/M, etc format
-`ls -a`   displays all contents of a directory, including hidden ones `ls -l`   displays contents of a directory in long format `ls -lh`  displays contents of a directory in long format with file sizes in K/M, etc format `ls -lah` displays all contents of a directory in long format with file sizes in K/M, etc format
+`ls -lah` displays all contents of a directory in long format with file sizes in K/M, etc format
-`ls -t`   displays contents of a directory sorted by most recently edited `ls -Glp` displays contents of a directory in long format with a / at the end of each and color coding for directories and files
+`ls -t`   displays contents of a directory sorted by most recently edited
+`ls -Glp` displays contents of a directory in long format with a / at the end of each and color coding for directories and files

-> > REPLACE THIS TEXT WITH YOUR RESPONSE

 ---